International Council of Organizations of Folklore Festivals and Folk Arts: General Assembly

 The General Assembly (GA) is the highest organ of CIOFF.
 It takes place every year in one of the member countries.
 It is the decision-making unit, because determines of the targets and the formal guidelines of the organization’s work and makes decisions on proposals presented by the council.
 The GA also elects the members of the Council for a period of 4 years.
 The council meets twice a year.

 General Secretariat

 The General Secretariat has its headquarters in Stockton on Tees in United Kingdom and is overseen by the Secretary General.

 Commissions

-For the development of basic themes in the comprehensive field of activities of CIOFF and for advising the council and the general Assembly permanent Commissions are established.
+For the development of basic themes in the comprehensive field of activities of CIOFF and for advising the council and the General Assembly permanent Commissions are established.
 These are the Festivals Commission, the Legal Commission and the Cultural Commission.

+Committees

+Committees are established to deal with specific issues.

 Working groups

 To solve temporary problems or to do work on specific projects working groups can be established.